tamagoz/weave/site/operational-guide.markdown

 If you're aiming for a non-interactive installation, you can use systemd to launch weave after Docker - see [systemd docs](TODO) for details.

+> Author's Note: I'm going to pull the complete systemd doc into this
+> section

 ## Recovering Lost IPAM Space